Modi'in Illit: Education

 Modi'in Illit has 30 elementary schools and 20 secondary schools (seminaries and yeshivas).
 Achuzat Brachfeld (Brachfeld Estates) is home to the Mir Brachfeld branch of the famous Mir Yeshiva.

 The city is home to many commercial enterprises.
 Because of its sizable English-speaking immigrant population, it has become a center for outsourcing by American companies.
 There are approximately 80 synagogues.
 A significant number of men study the Torah full-time.

 Local government

 Yaakov Gutterman of the Degel HaTorah party, a rabbi, is the town's mayor.
 The first head of council of Modi'in Illit was Yosef Schwinger, appointed by the Ministry of the Interior.
 Yaakov Gutterman replaced him in 2002, and has been reinstated twice when he ran for election uncontested.

 The Chief Rabbi and head of Rabbinical Court of Modi'in Illit is Rabbi Meir Kessler.

+Voting Patterns

+In the 2022 election, 99.7 percent of voters in Modi'in Illit voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 0.1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.01 percent voted for the Arab parties.
+97 percent of voters voted for the Haredi parties Shas or UTJ.